balancer/scaffold-balancer-v3/README.md

 yarn install
 ```

-3. Set the follwing RPC URLs in the `packages/foundry/.env` file
+3. In a `packages/foundry/.env` file, set RPC URLs for the networks you wish to fork

 ```
 SEPOLIA_RPC_URL=